ShnitzelKiller/TorusBounces/README.md

 This is a tool for simulating the trajectory of a particle inside of a deformed torus.
 The Processing applet allows for interactive exploration of the results for different initial conditions.

+### Installation

+The applet (in the torusExplorer directory) runs in Processing 3.
+Install Processing 3, load torusExplorer.pde, and run the sketch.

 ### Conventions

 The parametrization is given by